wvhulle/wvhulle.github.io/content/blog/2025-04-16_stream-combinators.md

 You might also want to try using imperative design patterns like loops, channels, spawns and generic functions.
 This approach quickly becomes unmaintainable because of its complexity.

 ## Invalidation through moves

+_**Remark**: the following sections will be about `Unpin`.
+I wrote about it because I needed it later on to understand better how to construct combinators.
+You can skip this chapter if you want (or look at the official documentation)._

 The physical location of variables used in your code may move throughout the lifetime of your program.
 In Rust, for example, it is common to move a variable through an assignment.
 A variable that is called by value by a function is **moved** (literally and conceptually) into the the function.
 The function takes conceptual ownership.
 As far as I know, this is called the **move semantics** of Rust.